Best Starfield mods: critical improvements and features

 This mod, unlike the Starfield achievement enabler mod by brunph, does require the SFSE mod to be installed (hence why we recommend installing the SFSE mod regardless of your needs).
 Fortunately, Nexus Mods makes it incredily easy to install mods through its Vortex launcher.

 With over 1000 planets and countless Starfield locations available in the game, there are plenty of possibilities for Starfield mods to alter the way you play the game.
 Starfield mods offer modded Starfield factions, new sets of Starfield weapons, and entirely new Starfield ships.
-More is on the way, especially with official Starfield mod support coming in 2024 with the Creation Kit 2.
+More is on the way, especially with official Starfield mod support made available with the Creation Kit 2.